We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Changes in vaginal discharge may occur when taking the pill.
 This may be an increase or a decrease in vaginal lubrication or a change in the nature of the discharge.
-If vaginal dryness results, added lubrication can help make sex more comfortable.

 10. Eye changes

-The pill should not be taken by:
+The pill may not be safe for people who:

-- abdominal or stomach pain
+- severe abdominal pain

 - chest pain, shortness of breath, or both

 - eye problems, such as blurred vision or a loss of vision

 - swelling or aching in the legs and thighs

 Birth control pills are safe for most females to use long-term or indefinitely.